machal/cssmine-content/content/flexbox-reference.md

 }
 ```

-But remember that you can't use `order` on other elements of the page except the
+But remember that you can’t use `order` on other elements of the page except the
 direct children of the flex container.

 ### Aligning Flex Items